ManuKitten/maths-web/README.md

 # maths-web
-A website, where you can learn about maths completely free and ask questions
+A maths website proyect, which purpose is to make you able to learn about diferent math topics with diverse levels of complexity.
+The website will be completely free and you will be able to ask questions about your own doubts.